bank-vaults/bank-vaults/charts/vault-secrets-webhook/README.md

 # Vault Secrets webhook

-This chart will install a mutating admission webhook, that injects an executable to containers in a deployment/statefulset which than can request secrets from Vault through environment variable definitions.
+This chart will install a mutating admission webhook, that injects an executable to containers in Pods which than can request secrets from Vault through environment variable definitions.
+Also, it can inject statically into ConfigMaps, Secrets, and CustomResources.

 ## Before you start